What is distichiasis?

 Distichiasis can be congenital (meaning present at birth) or acquired later in life.
 It is more common to acquire this condition later in life.
 Those with congenital distichiasis may tolerate symptoms well and avoid diagnosis until age 5 or older.
 Acquired distichiasis may be caused by chronic irritation at the site of the eyelashes, severe inflammation of the eyelid or a chemical injury to the eyes.

-Your eye specialist can diagnose the condition during a comprehensive eye exam using a slit-lamp.
+Your eye doctor can diagnose the condition during a comprehensive eye exam using a slit-lamp.

 Normal eyelashes vs. distichiasis